Garfunkel and Oates

 Garfunkel and Oates is an American comedy folk duo consisting of actresses Riki Lindhome, who performs as Garfunkel, and Kate Micucci, who performs as Oates.
 Their fast-paced songs typically combine raunchy observational comedy with sweet-sounding melodies and vocals.
-The duo was formed in 2007 in Los Angeles, after Lindhome and Micucci met during an improv show at the Upright Citizens Brigade Theatre.
-They began releasing songs on YouTube in 2007, becoming popular through the website.
+The duo was formed in 2007 in Los Angeles after Lindhome and Micucci met during an improv show at the Upright Citizens Brigade Theatre.
+They began releasing songs on YouTube in 2007 and became popular through the website.
 Garfunkel and Oates' debut studio album, All Over Your Face, was released in 2011, while their second studio album, Slippery When Moist (2012), topped the Billboard Comedy Albums chart.
 They released their third studio album, Secretions, in 2015.

 Garfunkel and Oates went on their first tour in 2013.
 They starred in an eponymous comedy TV series (2014), which aired on IFC for one season.
 Their Vimeo comedy special, Garfunkel and Oates: Trying to Be Special (2016), was nominated for a Primetime Emmy Award for Outstanding Original Music and Lyrics at the 68th Primetime Emmy Awards.
-The duo wrote the music for the Netflix children's TV series, Waffles + Mochi (2021), and will executive produce and write the music for the upcoming animated film Steps.
+The duo wrote the music for the Netflix children's TV series Waffles + Mochi (2021) and will executive produce and write the music for the upcoming animated film Steps.